 I want to emphasize that most virtual study abroad programs are strictly about education, which of course is the foundation of any study abroad program.

 Based on my research, I also know that some organizations and schools are exploring ‘flexible or on-demand’ options this year.
 This would mean that students would be able to log in at their free will to review and complete assignments, but would still have deadlines each week.
-This will be a way to provide structure to a program but allow students, who have already been online learning for months, have the opportunity to still enjoy a bit of summer vacation.
+This would give students the chance to take their “regular classes” and then also build in study abroad components such as online seminars or online videos.
+Each college or private program is currently working on their own individual solution, so please know these vary based on your school and location in the world.